kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

     1. If learning Liberty: <http://localhost:9080/swat/>

-    1. If learning Traditional WAS: <http://localhost:9081/swat/>
+    1. If learning WAS traditional: <http://localhost:9081/swat/>

 2. Scroll down and click on Deadlocker:\
     \